ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pow/mining-algorithms/dagger-hashamoto/index.md

 incomplete: false
 ---

-Dagger Hashimoto was the original research implementation and specification for Ethereum's mining algorithm.
-Dagger Hashimoto was superseded by [Ethash](#ethash).
+Dagger-Hashimoto was the original research implementation and specification for Ethereum's mining algorithm.
+Dagger-Hashimoto was superseded by [Ethash](#ethash).

 ## Prerequisites {#prerequisites}

 To better understand this page, we recommend you first read up on [proof-of-work consensus](/developers/docs/consensus-mechanisms/pow), [mining](/developers/docs/consensus-mechanisms/pow/mining), and [mining algorithms](/developers/docs/consensus-mechanisms/pow/mining/mining-algorithms).

-## Dagger Hashimoto {#dagger-hashimoto}
+## Dagger-Hashimoto {#dagger-hashimoto}

-Dagger Hashimoto aims to satisfy two goals:
+Dagger-Hashimoto aims to satisfy two goals:

 1.  **ASIC-resistance**: the benefit from creating specialized hardware for the algorithm should be as small as possible
 2.  **Light client verifiability**: a block should be efficiently verifiable by a light client.